life mel honey for treating side-effects of chemo and radiation

 Conclusion?

-The scientific research available was done in 2005, only on female, over 18, all with breast cancer in phase 2, all taking certain chemo, and good results were in 64% of the patients.
+The scientific research available was done in 2005, only on females over 18, all with breast cancer in phase 2, all taking certain chemotherapy, and good results were seen in 64% of the patients.
 Since 2005, chemo has changed a lot.
-And there are also a lot of other cancer types which were not verified.
+And there are also a lot of other cancer types that were not verified.

-Yet, if there is a slight chance to improve the life of our loved ones, let’s give it a try.
+Yet, if there is a slight chance to improve the lives of our loved ones, let’s give it a try.
 I know I would.

 References and further reading: